saransh92/11xApp/README.md

 - [ ] Drop the actual CV PDF (or hosted link) into the footer's "CV · coming soon" link
 - [ ] Verify Klarna / Revolut / Better.com source URLs (currently noted as HTML comments) point at the right ElevenLabs customer pages

-## What this is positioning against

-The essay deliberately avoids any "platform vs vendor" framing.
-ElevenLabs moved aggressively to a platform narrative in late 2025 / early 2026, and the goal of this piece is to extend that narrative into the workflow-platform stack — not relitigate the original positioning.
-The argument: ElevenAgents has the integration plumbing already; what's missing is the GTM motion that lets a ServiceNow platform owner pull voice into their roadmap.

 ## Authoring notes